B10215037/Tweetable-Mathematical-Art/ReadMe.md

 --------
 	g++ a.cpp
 --------
-* ex: Windows needs to add environment path
+* ex: Windows may needs to add environment path